 Does an afternoon among the gumtrees, maybe seeing a kangaroo or two and hearing the laugh of a kookaburra, with the smell of a barbie and the taste of a tinny, sound glorious?

-So pack your picnic gear, food and drinks and head to one of these five spots this weekend:
+So pack your picnic gear, food and drinks and head to one of these 5 spots:

 1. Cobbler Creek Recreation Park – north

-Enter via the corner of Bridge and Smith roads and set up your picnic for the day.
+Enter via the corner of Bridge and Smith roads, Salisbury East, and set up your picnic for the day.

 2. Onkaparinga River Recreation Park – south

-Venture 35kms south of Adelaide to Onkaparinga River Recreation Park.
-Enter via the main entrance on River Road and you’ll find a barbecue setup with picnic tables and toilets.
+Venture 35 km south of Adelaide to Onkaparinga River Recreation Park.
+Enter via the main entrance on River Road and you’ll find a barbecue set-up with picnic tables and toilets.

-Remember to bring along your kayak or canoe – there is a new launch nearby.
+Remember to bring along your kayak or canoe – there is a launch nearby.

 3. Morialta Conservation Park – east